Zilliqa/ZIP/zips/zip-1.md

 Due to `EIP-55` being not widely adopted by wallets and exchanges, the 20-bytes `base16` checksum variation used by Zilliqa protocol to prevent the loss of funds sent to an Ethereum address is not viable.

-Hence, this ZIP proposed that Zilliqa adopt a variation of the `bech32` format on the wallets/SDKs level in order to prevent users from sending interim ERC20 ZIL tokens from their Ethereum wallets (i.e. MyCrypto/MyEtherWallet) to a native ZIL address and vice versa.
+Hence, this ZIP proposed that Zilliqa adopt a variation of the `bech32` format on the wallets/SDKs level to prevent users from sending interim ERC20 ZIL tokens from their Ethereum wallets (i.e. MyCrypto/MyEtherWallet) to a native ZIL address and vice versa.

 The native protocol will still utilises the 20-bytes `base16` checksum on the backend.
 This is a cosmetic change of the 20-bytes `base16` checksum address to `bech32` format on the wallets/SDKs level only.
 It will only be visible to end-users.